rossfion/procedural-php-cms/README.md

 It uses Bootstrap 3.3.7, for both front and backend.
 I chose to use AdminLTE version 2.4.2 which works well with Bootstrap 3.
 Besides, I like it.

-The only third-party plugin used is the Bootstrap datepicker which comes with AdminLTE v-2.4.2.
+The Bootstrap datepicker, which comes with AdminLTE v-2.4.2, is included.

 Also, the static homepage is not "responsive".